 The Mick Jagger Diet and Exercise Program

-From a sports medical perspective two things impressed me most about Jagger’s performance at The Rolling Stones’ Zip Code Tour show in Columbus.
+From a sports medicine perspective, two things impressed me most about Jagger’s performance at The Rolling Stones’ Zip Code Tour show in Columbus in 2015.
 His stamina is remarkable and his posture is still very good for a 71-year-old.
 What he does and can do at age 71 should be an inspiration to all of us especially those over the age of 70.

 Watching him perform I figured Mick Jagger must have a personal trainer and decided to research it.
 It turns out he does have a trainer and more.
-In fact, when on the road the Stones’ employ a staff of 200 including fitness trainers, dietitians, physiotherapists, masseurs, and chefs.
+In fact, when on the road the Stones employ a staff of 200 including fitness trainers, dietitians, physiotherapists, massage therapists, and chefs.

 What my research on Mick Jagger’s health habits and family history uncovered may surprise many of you.